danielduan/CitySurf/README.txt

 Please visit our site to get a working demo.
 Due to cross origin security issues in many browsers, mapping and music will not work when the site is opened directly from the html file.

+we used the following open source libraries: glMatrix, dsp.js, and webgl-utils.js.